Skip to main content

 The more sophisticated end of the spectrum involves integrating utility loyalty with broader lifestyle rewards.
 A customer who earns points on their energy bill and can redeem them at grocery retailers, home improvement stores, or leisure partners is receiving genuinely useful value that competes directly with the cash incentives used by switching providers.
 The emotional calculus changes from "why would I stay?" to "I have something here that I would lose if I left."

-Brandfire has worked with utility clients including Energia to develop customer retention programmes that apply exactly this logic, combining structured rewards with behavioural engagement mechanics to reduce churn and improve lifetime value.
+Brandfire has worked with utility clients including Energia to develop customer retention programs that apply exactly this logic, combining structured rewards with behavioural engagement mechanics to reduce churn and improve lifetime value.

 Personalisation at Scale